marvosyntactical/joeynmt/NOTES.md

 -> open two sub branches for this?

+### 02.06.20 implement generator in preparation for transformer

+-> mostly done, works for recurrent decoder

+for the generator, test if log\_softmax makes a difference for search if I put it in generator

+-> open branch for this

 ### 08.05.20 debug kb batch matchup

 batches have random kbs??
 look in:
 * data.batch\_with\_kb
 * preproc: data/scripts\_kvr/ parse\_kvr\_json.py and normalize\_scenarios.py

+-> for debugging, create bash alias for config with no\_traffic/best.ckpt as load\_model ... then check hypotheses postprocessing quick

 ### 19.04.20 canonize target to same resolution as kb values